 Perhaps it’s time to ask yourself if you are really playing on the field of life, or are you just struggling to mop up the field in order to simply keep it dry?
 It’s amazing how fast life can pass us by without any real engagement!

 Achieving your best possible quality of life depends on you!
 Ultimately the choice is yours.
-Far more than you might imagine is at stake - peace of mind, freedom to experience life as a player rather than as an observer, and most importantly, your mind-body health.
+Far more than you might imagine is at stake – peace of mind, freedom to experience life as a player rather than as an observer, and most importantly, your body-mind health.

 So ask yourself if you’re at the top of your game.
 And always be prepared for the answer and the next inning.
 For the bases are loaded, and the next pitch isn’t going to leave the glove without you standing bat in hand at the plate.